Key Takeaways

 CleverType: Voice-to-Text With AI Grammar Fix on Your Phone

-CleverType voice and grammar is built into the keyboard itself — which is the thing that makes it different from standalone dictation apps.
-You don't switch apps or open anything extra.
-Tap the microphone, start speaking, and the AI grammar processing happens right there inline, in whatever app you're already using.
+CleverType voice and grammar is built directly into the keyboard — which sounds like a small detail but it's actually the whole point.
+You don't switch apps.
+You don't open anything extra.
+Therefore, Tap the mic, start speaking, and polished text shows up right where you're already typing.

-That's actually a bigger deal than it sounds.
-Most voice dictation friction comes from context-switching: you're in Gmail, you open a voice app, dictate, copy the text, switch back, paste it in.
-CleverType removes all of that.
-Speak, text appears, already corrected.
+That's a bigger deal than it sounds.
+Most voice dictation friction doesn't come from the AI — it comes from context-switching.
+Therefore, You're in Gmail, you open a dictation app, speak, copy the text, switch back, paste.
+CleverType cuts out that whole detour entirely.

 - Filler word removal before the text appears on screen